Compare Restaurant Insurance Today

 Contents and Stock Cover

-Contents insurance can provide financial protection against accidental damage, loss or theft of valuable restaurant equipment (e.g., food graters, chippers or ovens), furniture, till systems, furnishings, and other contents of your restaurant.
+Contents insurance (another type of commercial property insurance) can provide financial protection against accidental damage, loss or theft of valuable restaurant equipment (e.g., food graters, chippers or ovens), furniture, till systems, furnishings, and other contents of your restaurant.
 These items can be very expensive to replace, and you can't run your business without them.
 Whether you rent your restaurant premises or own them, contents and stock cover is critical.

 Similarly, stock insurance affords financial protection if the stock you hold is lost, stolen or damaged.
 However, frozen food is typically not covered (nor is a general deterioration in stock) although you may be able to pay an extra premium to get this.